TYPO3-svn-archive/egovapi/Documentation/Index.rst

 This tutorial is best suited for day-to-day webmasters or editors having to integrate the eGov API within their website.
-It assumes an administrator already properly installed this extension (see chapter `Administration`_).
-It is targeted at users and as such section “`Plugin options`_” of chapter `User manual`_) is part of the basic know-how the webmaster or editor should have to be able to use this extension.
+It assumes an administrator already properly installed this extension (see chapter Administration).
+It is targeted at users and as such section "Plugin options" of chapter User manual) is part of the basic know-how the webmaster or editor should have to be able to use this extension.

 .. toctree::